izzymajors/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach takes something and it applys something each time it runs and .map makes a copy of the object.

 2. Explain the difference between a callback and a higher order function.

+a callback is the function that is passed into a higher order function.

 3. What is closure?

+A closure is a function having access to the parent scope, even after the parent function has closed.

 4. Describe the four rules of the 'this' keyword.

+Principle 1: Window/Global Object Binding- When in the global scope, the value of "this" will be the window/console Object;
+Principle 2: Implicit Binding - Whenever a preceding dot calls a function, the object before the dot is this.
+Principle 3: New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+Principle 4: Explicit binding -Whenever we use JavaScript’s call or apply method, this is explicitly defined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? you use super to get access to the parents constructor

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.